joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 {% endhighlight %}
 Doxygen uses the dot tool to generate class diagrams.
 If you have it installed you can set this to YES.
-I didn't feel like installing it, so I set it to NO to generate more simple diagrams.
+I did not feel like installing it, so I set it to NO to generate more simple diagrams.

 There are plenty more options in the Doxygen config file that can be used to customize the documentation.
 Most can be understood by just reading the comments above them.
 For more in depth information see the [Doxygen documentation](https://www.stack.nl/~dimitri/doxygen/manual/index.html).